Charcot-Marie-Tooth disease: CMT2, CMT4, and others

 Necrosis of the nerve cells follows acute and irreversible injury.
 In the early stages, the neurons shrink and the Nissl substance stains are relatively normal.
 Many necrotic neurons are then removed by phagocytes to form microglial nodules.
 Cavitation follows as surrounding tissues become involved in the degeneration.
 Fragmentation and disappearance of the endoplasmic reticulum and disappearance of the Golgi apparatus follow dissolution of the Nissl bodies.
 These changes are accompanied by vascular congestion and perivascular inflammation.
 Phagocytes engulf these necrotic neurons and soon the nerve fibers show changes of degeneration, usually within 3 days of the death of their corresponding cell bodies.

 Individuals suffering traumatic blast injuries may be particularly susceptible to vestibular nerve dysfunction.
-A review of 24 service members suffering blast-related traumatic brain injury showed abnormal nystagmus or oculomotor findings in half of symptomatic patients and rotational chair abnormalities characterized as peripheral in 4 and central in 2 patients compared to only 1 out of 10 asymptomatic patients (84).
+A review of 24 service members suffering blast-related traumatic brain injury showed abnormal nystagmus or oculomotor findings in half of symptomatic patients and rotational chair abnormalities characterized as peripheral in four and central in two patients compared to only one out of 10 asymptomatic patients (88).

 General guidelines for prevention of trauma apply to prevention of cranial nerve injury.
 In particular, prompt early diagnosis is emphasized to minimize neuronal damage.
 Iatrogenic injury may be avoided by following accepted surgical principles during operative procedures.